Phoenix35/js-help/_good_practices/no_more_forEach.md

 ## Summary
 Sharp minds might have noticed that all higher-order functions can actually be written with `for...of` inside blocks instead.
 In my opinion, intent can usually be better expressed with higher-order functions than with loops.
-Use forEach if you're experienced enough and absolutely know what you're doing.

-If you're returning something in a forEach callback, you don't know what you're doing.
-If you're chaining forEach after map or filter, you don't know what you're doing; reduce is an ambiguous case, you most likely don't know what you're doing.
-If you're using an async callback function, you most likely don't know what you're doing (see rationale).